309thEDDGE/tip/.gitlab/merge_request_templates/Feature_to_Iteration.md

   - [ ] Code is testable
   - [ ] Unit tests are complete
   - [ ] Code follows our coding guide
-  - [ ] Code is throughly commented
+  - [ ] Code is thoroughly commented
-* [ ] Merge with "Merge when pipeline succeeds"*

-*Using this merge option runs the pipeline on a preliminary merge and guarantees the final merge will pass.